MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-bot-api/get-bot-question-list.md

 Sample Response Body on success:

 The response is the question list in a chat bot.
-Please refer to [Get a question in chat bot](./get-a-bot-question.md) for more details for bot question's fields.
+See [Get a question in chat bot](./get-a-bot-question.md) for more details about a bot question's fields.

 ```json
 {